Beauty Behind the Madness: Background

 Shortly after Kiss Land, the Weeknd began contributing to film soundtracks and other projects.
 He appeared on the soundtrack to The Hunger Games: Catching Fire (2013) on the song "Devil May Cry" and as a featured artist on Sia and Diplo's single "Elastic Heart".
 On September 30, 2014, the Weeknd appeared on Ariana Grande's single "Love Me Harder" from her second studio album My Everything.
 He then made an appearance on the soundtrack to Fifty Shades of Grey (2015) on the songs "Earned It" and "Where You Belong"; with the former track peaking at number three on the US Billboard Hot 100.

 On July 5, 2015, during an interview on Beats 1 Radio, Ed Sheeran revealed that he had worked with the Weeknd on the album and that Kanye West was also involved.
 The Weeknd formally announced his second album on July 9 by revealing the album's title and sharing its artwork.

 Composition

-Beauty Behind the Madness has been described by critics as a noticeable shift from the Weeknd's alternative R&B background to a more mainstream pop-oriented sound; with some of his original elements still intact.
+Beauty Behind the Madness has been described by critics as a noticeable shift from the Weeknd's alternative R&B background to a more mainstream pop-oriented sound; with some of his original elements remaining intact.

 In addition to its alt-R&B and pop sonics, Beauty Behind the Madness incorporates elements of disco, funk, soul, art rock, blues, and trap.
 Influences of Michael Jackson's Thriller (1982) and Bad (1987) are also present throughout the album.
 Lyrical themes include romance, success, loneliness, self-loathing, and independence.

 Promotion

 Tour

 On June 26, 2014, the Weeknd announced the King of the Fall Tour, which spanned North America in September and October of that year.
 Schoolboy Q and Jhené Aiko appeared as supporting acts.
-The tour was announced the day after the Weeknd released the single "Often" on SoundCloud.
+The tour was announced the day after the Weeknd uploaded the single "Often" on SoundCloud.
+On August 20, 2015, he announced The Madness Fall Tour, his first arena tour, in support of the album.